DevExpress-Examples/xaf-treelist-editor-blazor/Readme.md

 # XAF Blazor - How to Implement a TreeList Editor

-To add the TreeList Editor to your ASP.NET Core Blazor application, implement the following components:
+Implement the following components to add the TreeList Editor to your ASP.NET Core Blazor application:

-* Razor component based on the DevExtreme TreeList widget.
+* A Razor component based on the DevExtreme TreeList widget.
-* Component model that changes the state of the component.
+* A component model that changes the state of the component.
-* Component renderer that binds the component model with the component.
+* A component renderer that binds the component model with the component.
-* List Editor that integrates the component into your XAF application.
+* A List Editor that integrates the component into your XAF application.

 The following image demonstrates the result: